Sonukr/react-gitbook/lectures/01- react/16-intermission-state-lifecycle.md

 - `changeBody()`
 - `render()`

 Upon instantiation of your Component, the _constructor_ method is called.
 We call `super()` to call the base class (React.Component)'s constructor.
 Next, the constructor's state is set.
 Here we define that our Component's state contains a `body` attribute that contains whatever the _body_ prop is passed to the component.
 For example, let's consider the data flow.
-Feel free to print out the component diagram and follow along the method lifecycle if you wish.

 ```jsx
 <Post body="This is my first blog post" />